opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 What we will do in this tutorial
 --------------------------------
 In this guide, we will:
- * Insert a 3 groups of sliders to control the quantity of HSV values (Hue,Saturation and Value) of the image.
+ * Insert 3 groups of sliders to control the quantity of HSV (Hue, Saturation and Value) of the image.
- * Capture the image from the web cam and processing the image removing noise in order to facilitate the object recognition
+ * Capture and process the image from the web cam removing noise in order to facilitate the object recognition.
  * Finally using morphological operator such as erosion and dilation we can identify the objects using the contornous obtained after the image processing.

 Getting Started